IntelliTect/Coalesce/docs/modeling/model-components/methods.md

 ```

-When an instance method is invoked, the target model instance will be loaded using the data source specified by an attribute `[LoadFromDataSource(typeof(MyDataSource))]` if present.
+When an instance method is invoked, the target model instance will be loaded using the data source specified by `[Execute(DataSource = typeof(MyDataSource))]` if present.
 Otherwise, the model instance will be loaded using the default data source for the model's type.
 If you have a [Custom Data Source](/modeling/model-components/data-sources.md#defining-data-sources) annotated with `[DefaultDataSource]`, that data source will be used.
 Otherwise, the [Standard Data Source](/modeling/model-components/data-sources.md#standard-data-source) will be used.
 The consequence of this is that a user cannot call a method on an instance of entity that they're not allowed to see or load.

 Instance methods are generated onto the TypeScript ViewModels.